-Your opportunity to purchase 179 stunning acres in the pristine region of Baker Creek.
-Extremely affordable to commence or supplement your very own farming operation.
-With nearly 40 acres in hay production, fencing/cross-fencing & complete privacy, you will not want to miss this opportunity.
+179 stunning acres in the pristine region of Baker Creek.
+An extremely affordable opportunity to commence or supplement your very own farming operation.
+Nearly 40 acres in hay production, some fencing/cross-fencing & complete privacy, you will not want to miss this opportunity.

 Very affordable 179 acres of mixed farm land and wilderness situated on two large titles.
 There is approximately 40 acres of lush fertile farm land which occupies the valley floor on the property.
 The hay field is dissected by a slowly meandering creek acting as source of water for the property.
 There is rich, black soil all throughout the main portion of the property.
 The hay fields are capable of producing approximately 210 hay bales per cut.
-The property is also perimeter fenced with cross fencing, making it suitable to run cattle.
+The property is also partially fenced with cross fencing, making running cattle an option.

 The gentle ridges surrounding either side of the hay field are timbered with thick pockets of new and old growth coniferous.
 There is certainly timber value on the property for someone looking to harvest.
 Harvesting some of the timber would also help expand pasture and even additional haying opportunities permitting a new owner to develop a substantial beef cow operation whilst profiting from harvested timber.
 This would help increase the overall agricultural utility of the property.

 There is a homestead location on the property with extended private driveway.
 The property is easily accessed from the 3800 Forest Service Road.
 This is an off-grid property, permitting you to connect back to the land.

 This property is located in the Baker Creek region of British Columbia approximately 24 km south of the Nazko highway, as the crow flies.